lisianathiruselvan/exno1/README.md

-# Exno:1
-Data Cleaning Process
+# EXP-01-Data Cleaning Process using Python

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.